97 AMW ensures emergency readiness with severe weather exercise

 |0

-This work, 97 AMW ensures emergency readiness with severe weather exercise [Image 6 of 6], by A1C Breanna Klemm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 97 AMW ensures emergency readiness with severe weather exercise, by SSgt Cody Dowell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT